 Qualifying for Waived LMI

-So many lenders consider nurses to be low risk professionals.
+So many lenders consider nurses to be low-risk professionals.
 This is the reason why most nurse practitioners qualify for waived LMI.
-To qualify for over 80 percent, however, you have to fulfil additional requirements that are as follows:
+To qualify for over 80 percent, however, you have to fulfill additional requirements that are as follows:

 - The borrowing amount should not exceed 85 percent loan to value ratio

 - The loan size should not be more than $1,500,000

 - You have a stable job and a reasonable stream of income.
 Banks give preference to customers who have an annual income of more than $150,000.

 If you are buying a house for the first time, you can get up to 15 percent discount on LMI premium.
 However, if a financial institution does not deal with such premiums, the discount will not be available.
 Moreover, you can use the First Home Owners Grant as a deposit for the loan.
 But you will not qualify for a loan if the deposit is borrowed from another source.

 You can decrease the premium amount to a more reasonable level.
 For example, LMI will be a lot cheaper if you borrow up to $300,000 as it allows you to save around $800.
 Also, with higher loan to value ratio, LMI will be costly.
 You will have to bear a cost of over $1,000 if the loan is even $1 over 90 percent or 95 percent.

 Furthermore, LMI policies vary from one lender to another.
 Therefore, before you apply for a loan, speak to our team so that you can make an informed decision.
 Always compare different loan packages available in the market in order to find the best deal.